ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-01-29-easy-peasy_deep_learning.md

 - [ ] Show off by modifying the previous example using a convolutional layer.
 - [ ] Enjoy our time because when you work on something you like, it is not work anymore!

 Am I going to reinvent the wheel?
 Hopefully not!
 I will use my very strong [*Google-fu*](https://en.wiktionary.org/wiki/Google-fu) to find something we can reuse.
-The first result Google gave me was [this](http://www.pyimagesearch.com/2016/09/26/a-simple-neural-network-with-python-and-keras/).
+The **first result** Google gave me was [this](http://www.pyimagesearch.com/2016/09/26/a-simple-neural-network-with-python-and-keras/).
 The [pyimagesearch](http://www.pyimagesearch.com) website is a very good source of things related to image processing, but, I'll have to admit, I don't like the way the guy deals with his readers forcing them to use his own library and to subscribe to be able to download source code... however, he is sharing knowledge and this is a good thing :relieved:.
 My intention here is to partially follow his steps with some changes introduced because I thought were useful or just a matter of personal taste :satisfied: (I'm using a lot of emojis because I've just found this [emoji cheat sheet](http://www.webpagefx.com/tools/emoji-cheat-sheet/)).

-By the way, I'm supposing [Keras](https://keras.io/) and [Theano](http://deeplearning.net/software/theano/) or [TensorFlow](https://www.tensorflow.org/) are already installed, up and running.
+By the way, I'm supposing [Keras](https://keras.io/) and [Theano](http://deeplearning.net/software/theano/) (or [TensorFlow](https://www.tensorflow.org/)) are already installed, up and running.
 My personal experience tells me Theano is easier to install than TensorFlow, but, maybe, I was just unlucky/lucky :sunglasses:.

 I'm using Theano on a laptop that has a GeForce GT 750M GPU, but I have found one caveat related to the amount of memory available (the system shares its main memory with the GPU).
-To have more control, I created a file on my user's home directory (`~/`) called *.theanorc* with this content:
+To have more control, I've created a file in my user's home directory (`~/`) called *.theanorc* with this content:

 ```
 [global]